-Our Rag and Doodle ranch is on 10.9 acres in Justin, Texas – in the Dallas Metroplex.
-We love furry babies and this gives us plenty of space for our animal families to grow and play.
-We have a house in Southlake but our dogs, horses, chickens, goats, cattle, and of course, Ragdoll cats are all at our ranch in Justin.
+Our Texas Highland Cattle are located on 10.9 acres in Justin, Texas – in the Dallas Metroplex.
+We love our furry babies and this gives us plenty of space for our animal families to grow and play.
+We have a house in Roanoke and our kittens go home from there.

 We love our animals and recently bought ten acres in Justin to be able to bring our Highland cattle home to birth out their calves where we could care for our kitties at the same time.
 Our cattle were living in Sequoya County in Oklahoma where we have land, but traveling back and forth to care for them was getting difficult so we brought them here to Texas to be closer to the mamas and babies.
 We brought twelve girls out this summer to have their calves and they started calving in May.
 If you come for a visit, you may get to see some of these beautiful bovine.
 They are all family to us.